sstur/drift/README.md

-#Drift: Cross-platform Server JS
+# Drift: Cross-platform Server JS

 This is a small framework for writing synchronous-style server-side JavaScript and deploying to any of several supported platforms.
 There is a dev-server written for Node and a build script that will produce files for the various platforms.

-Supported platforms:

- * Node (using Fibers)
- * Apache (using v8cgi)
- * IIS (native)
- * JVM via DynJS/Nashorn (possible future)

-##Status: Alpha
-At this stage, this is not much more than a proof-of-concept.
-With better test coverage and better parity among the various platform-specific adapters, we can see how feasable it is for real-world apps.

-##Goals
+## Status: UNMAINTAINED

+This project is long outdated and is no longer maintained.

+## Goals

-The goal of this project is not to compete with full-blown frameworks like Express or RoR, but to provide a minimal layer of request routing, view templating and data modelling with a normalized API for various JavaScript platforms.
+The goal of this project is not to compete with full-blown frameworks, but to provide a minimal layer of request routing, view templating and data modelling with a normalized synchronous-style API using Fibers.

-Because of the inconsistencies in platforms, we have created our own module loader and abstraction layers for request/response, filesystem, etc. None-the-less, we closely follow conventions from Node/CommonJS and other mainstream frameworks.
-This results in an intuitive API that will seem familiar to any full-stack JS developer.
+In order to work across various platforms, this project uses its own module loader and abstraction layers for request/response, filesystem, etc. It closely follows conventions from Node and CommonJS.

-In some cases (e.g. Buffer) we mimic the Node module as closely as possible, however with the filesystem module, we opt for a higher-level API.

 JSON and ES5 are available across all supported platforms via simple polyfills.
 Basic eventing is provided similar to EventEmitter, and the define()/require() system of module loading is sort of a hybrid between Node/CommonJS and AMD.

-Overall, this we follow existing conventions where it makes sense.

-##Modules / Interface Abstractions
+## Modules / Interface Abstractions

 So far Drift provides

  * Normalized Request/Response interface